PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 tests pass.
 TensorFlow isolation and the exactly 128-ID/128-owner phase store remain unchanged, while the unconsumed-result inventory decreases from 47 to 46.

+The latest characterization fixes the next layout-pass-set-1 ownership boundary before any production edit.
+QLinear/Mean/Concat recovery must run before final layout/reshape/attention recovery through the exact shared session pass context.
+The callback-bearing layout context, complete nested result schemas, recorded dequant-Mean and InstanceNorm phase neighbors, and all independent wrapper routes are now protected by structural and runtime schema checks.

+Production behavior is unchanged at this checkpoint.
+Focused sequential validation reports `1 passed, 1 xfailed`, where the strict expected failure is the deliberately absent future composite owner.
+Ruff, bytecode compilation, and whitespace checks pass.
+The unconsumed-result inventory remains 46 and the phase-result store remains exactly 128 IDs and 128 owners.